josephbjr3/vscode_full_stack/random_color/README.md

-This project generate a random background color when a button is clicked.
+This project generates a random background color when a button is clicked.